 SNG Destination Spotlight: South Florida©

-The Port of Miami and Port Everglades in Fort Lauderdale service cruise ships sailing out of south Florida.
+The Port of Miami and Port Everglades in Fort Lauderdale service cruise ships sailing for a vacation out of South Florida.
 The seven cruise terminals that service passengers sailing out of Miami are among the most modern in the world.
 The Port of Miami terminals are designed to move passengers from land to sea as efficiently as possible.